schell/old-gods/README.md

 # The Old Gods Engine

-This is a besboke game engine.
+This is a bespoke game engine meant for games targeting the web and SDL2.
 It reads Tiled map files into a specs based entity component system.
-Rendering is handled by the built in SDL2 renderer.
+Rendering is handled by HtmlCanvasElement or the built in SDL2 renderer.

 I'm really surprised at the performance.
 So far without any attention to performance the engine is running at about 330FPS, with a high of about 500FPS.
-I expect this to decrease 10x.

 ## Features